10 Best Open-source Self-hosted Collaborative Text Editors Alternative to Google Docs

 CyrptoPad is a decentralized open-source cloud collaborative document management system.
-It offers set of tools for teams starting from rich text, code and sheet editing to presentation management, polls, whiteboard manager, and kanban boards.
+It offers many collabtive options, starting from rich text, code, and sheet editing to presentation management, polls, whiteboard manager, and kanban boards.

-It's the only ultimate alternative for Google doc, sheet and presentation apps mentioned in this article.
+It's the ultimate alternative for Google Docs, sheet, and presentation apps.

 Furthermore, CryptoPad is secure as it's built to maintain user's privacy.
 It's private but not anonymous.

-CryptoPad is based on ChainPad real-time engine which is a real0time collaborative editor algorithm based on Nakamoto Blockchains.
+CryptoPad is based on ChainPad real-time engine, which is a real-time collaborative editor algorithm based on Nakamoto Blockchains.

 Wiki Engines are a collaborative writing platform by default.
 However, we would not pick any Wiki for you.
 We choose Wiki.js simply because it's a lightweight solution with rich-features set for the enterprise and professional teams.

 Wiki.js is an easy-to-install modular system with multiple editors options as it support markdown, WYSIWYG, HTML editor, and LaTeX.

 It offers a rich collaborative experience, alongside a solid versioning control system, a user management with access control and page rules.

 In Medevel.com we really like Wiki.js as we recommend it to our enterprise clients, If you are interested to know why do we like it, please refer to this article: Wiki.js: A Modern Open-source Wiki Engine for the Enterprise.